datawhores/empuploader/README.md

 ## Required Args
 -data
-- This is the path where json files are saved by default -Will combine the -data directory path, along with the name of what your trying to upload to find the json file
+- This is the path where json files are saved by default
+- Will combine the -data directory path, along with the name of what your trying to upload to find the json file.
+This should generate the correct path to autoload the correct json file
 - Note if you use -input instead then this option is not required

 ## Notes